Arborian/ansible-class/ansible-fundamentals.md

 - Update your playbook from the previous lab to cause an error whenever your own name is added to the roster
 - Run the playbook in `--check` mode to ensure it works
-- Run the playbook with `strategy: debug` to ensure you get the debugger
+- Run the playbook with `debugger: on_failed` to ensure you get the debugger

 ---